When You Know It’s Harmful… But Still Can’t Leave

 Q: Why do I still miss the narcissist even though they hurt me?

 Missing the narcissist is often connected to trauma bonding.
 The brain remembers moments of connection and relief that followed painful interactions.
-This creates emotional confusion that can take time to untangle.
+This creates emotional confusion, which takes time to untangle.

 Q: Is it normal to feel guilty for wanting to leave the narcissist?

 Yes.
-Many survivors were conditioned to prioritize the narcissist’s emotions over their own.
-That conditioning can create guilt even when leaving is necessary for safety.
+Many survivors were trained to prioritize the narcissist’s emotions over their own.
+That training creates guilt even when leaving is necessary for safety.

 Q: Why do I doubt my own memory about what happened?

-Gaslighting can distort your sense of reality.
+Gaslighting distorts your sense of reality.
 Over time, it teaches the brain to question personal perceptions and experiences.
 Rebuilding self-trust is a gradual part of healing.

 Q: How long does it take to break a trauma bond?